We have a voice

 The Indigenous Party of Australia will attempt to cover all the things that matter to Indigenous people.
 "We know getting our people into all the parliaments of Australia is a crucial step in solving all these problems." says Uncle Owen.

-We need every Indigenous and non-Indigenous person who sympathises with these issues, and want more Indigenous voices in politics, to join our party.
+We need every Indigenous and non-Indigenous person who care about these issues, and want effective Indigenous voices in politics, to join our party.

 “You can ask me more questions by emailing our volunteers at the indigenouspartyofaustralia@gmail.com or by ringing me,